Deep Purple (album): Release and promotion

 Tetragrammaton Records had been active only for a year, but was on the brink of bankruptcy in the US.
 Its initial solid financial foundation had been quickly eroded by expensive promotional campaigns and by failed commercial strategies.
 Deep Purple were the label's most successful artist, but the band had not been able to produce another hit single like "Hush" and their latest release "Emmaretta", out just in time for their second US tour in April 1969, was also largely unsuccessful and failed to affect the US charts.
-The label's financial distress caused a delay in the printing of Deep Purple, which was released in the US only on 21 June 1969, after the band had returned home having completed their US tour.
+The label's financial distress caused a delay in the printing of Deep Purple, which was released in the US only in June 1969, after the band had returned home having completed their US tour.

 In the UK, "Lalena" and "The Painter" were performed live on 24 June 1969 at a BBC Radio session.
 The album was released in the UK in September 1969 on EMI's sub-label Harvest Records, around the same time as the much-hyped event Concerto for Group and Orchestra held at the Royal Albert Hall in London.
 At that time Deep Purple's line-up had already changed.
 The album was distributed in Canada and Japan in October 1969 by Polydor Records.

 Deep Purple was reissued very few times and only in Europe, often in a set with the two other albums recorded by the Mark I line-up.
 The only other international reissue of the album is the Remastered 2000 CD edition by EMI, which contains versions of "The Bird Has Flown", "Emmaretta" and live performances taken from BBC Radio sessions as bonus tracks.
 All the songs were digitally remastered by Peter Mew at Abbey Road Studios in London.